Awards

 Gregory O'Donoghue International Poetry Competition

-The prize reading will take place on Saturday May 18th.
-The winner of the Gregory O’Donoghue International Poetry Competition will receive €2,000 and read from a selection of her poems.
-Her winning poem, Before I stillbirthed the birch, will be published in issue 46 of Southword.
+The prize reading will take place on Saturday May 17th.
+The winning poem of the Gregory O’Donoghue International Poetry Competition, ‘Dancing with Thierry Thieu Niang’ by Lani O'Hanlon will be read along with a selection of other poems.

 The Gregory O'Donoghue International Poetry Competition is an annual poetry competition for a single poem, named in honour of a late Irish poet long associated with the Munster Literature Centre.
 It's open to original, unpublished poems in the English language ofless than 40 lines on any subject, in any style, by a writer of any nationality, living anywhere in the world.
 Submissions are accepted from August to November annually.
 As well as a first prize of €2,000, and publication in the literary journal Southword, if the winner comes to Cork to collect their prize, we lavish them with hotel accommodation, meals, drinks and VIP access to the literary stars at the Cork International Poetry Festival.